karamfd/uses/README.md

 ## Internet Browsers

-- [Chrome](https://www.google.com/chrome/): backup browser as some websites don't work well with Firefox.
+- [Chrome](https://www.google.com/chrome/): backup browser as some websites don’t work well with Firefox.
 - [Firefox](https://www.mozilla.org/en-CA): my main browser for personal use and web development.
 - Safari: for downloading other browsers 🤣